 In a previous episode I talked about redefining our ideas of hope.
 We seem to create these almost cinematic images of what hope looks like.
 Then we attach ourselves to those concepts and we find ourselves "out of hope" or "chasing hope".
 A journey some of us hope gets us some frequent flier miles.

-As I say in that episode, it's not the hope we need to change but the redefining we need to do.
+As I say in this episode of The Shek Check podcast, it's not the hope we need to change but rather the redefining we need to do.

 Reframe: The Question